marcelcaraciolo/gap_2020_proceedings/papers/thesis/tcc.rst

 Our bioinformatics team, through the years, was delivering bioinformatics pipelines for many omics: transcriptome, genomics and metagenomics.
 For each one there is a common toolset for the pipeline building development.
 It is up to the bioinformatician to analyze the biological problem that will be solved, define the tools and algorithms available for each variant calling step from the DNA digital sequences to the genomic variants and build an automated pipeline that perform all these tasks using the computational resources.
 During the design and Planning stage our team discuss with our clients (medical specialists and biologists) to have a common and clear understanding about the main requirements for the pipeline that will be associated to a research project or a novel genetic test available for our patients.
 Inspired by the
-Product Canvas , explained at our background section, we proposed and created a Bioinformatics Pipeline Canvas (BPC).
+Product Canvas , explained at our background section, we proposed and created a Bioinformatics Pipeline Canvas (BPC)  [#]_.
 Our canvas is a collaborative tool that includes Agile , scientific methdology, adapted to facilitate the technical discussions between our bioinformaticians, biologist and geneticists.
 The main goal is to have an overall picture to model the pipeline.
 We will use it as a validation method for checking all the requirements to have a pipeline implemented: Which are the inputs/outs expected for each step of the pipeline, the tools required for each pipeline component (task) and the performance criteria that will be considered before being released to a production environment.

 At the figure :ref:`egfig4` , we show an example of a full-filled canvas in one of our internal trainings.
-The artifact is available as open-source template at the website miro.com.
+The artifact is available as open-source template at the miro.com [#]_.

 .. figure:: figure4.png
    :align: center